 Study of the environmental impact of refrigerants and the laws that regulate how they must be handled.
 Designed to provide the knowledge and sensitivity required to work responsibly in the field.
 Analysis of the laws on venting and handling of CFC, HCFC, and HFC refrigerants covered in the Clean Air Act - Section 608.
-Course work prepares students to acquire U.S. Environmental Protection Agency (EPA) certification for handling the refrigerants, through the Refrigeration Environmental Protection Association, Inc. 1 Credit (1 Lecture - 0 Lab)
+Course work prepares students to acquire U.S. Environmental Protection Agency (EPA) certification for handling the refrigerants, through the Refrigeration Environmental Protection Association, Inc. 1 Credit (1 Lecture)

 Advanced HVAC System Service

 Advanced study of the vapor-mechanical compression refrigeration system specific to the heat pump, liquid chiller, environmental chamber, and clean room application.
 Discussion and laboratory practice covers advanced equipment and system installation, operation, and service techniques, with emphasis on the service of advanced equipment.
 Additional topics include residential and commercial ventilation and exhaust systems.
-3 Credits (1 Lecture - 6 Lab) Prerequisite(s): ACR236 and ACR238.
+3 Credits (1 Lecture - 6 Lab) Prerequisite(s): ACR236 and ACR239 or ACR236 and ACR238.

 Warm-Air Heating and Duct Design